 Other kinds of errors require a thorough analysis.
 If that is the case, you must fill out an application for correction and pay a fee.
 You will be reimbursed this fee if the Régie finds that you were right about the error.

-Your must make your request for a correction within 30 days of the date of the Régie's decision.
+Your must make your request for a correction as soon as possible after you receive the Régie's decision.